cisco/mindmeld/docs/source/userguide/intent_classifier.rst

 Access an intent classifier
 ---------------------------

-Before using any of the NLP componenets, you need to generate the necessary training data for your app by following the guidelines in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.
+Before using any of the NLP components, you need to generate the necessary training data for your app by following the guidelines in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.
 You can then start by :ref:`instantiating an object <instantiate_nlp>` of the :class:`NaturalLanguageProcessor` (NLP) class.

 .. code-block:: python